Revision of the 2013 Australian Dietary Guidelines

 Scoping activities and topic prioritisation

-NHMRC conducted initial scoping activities during 2021 to refine the scope of the revision.
-These included stakeholder surveys, limited literature searches and a review of international food-based dietary guidelines.
+Scoping activities included stakeholder surveys, limited literature searches and a review of international food-based dietary guidelines.
 A wide-ranging list of potential research topic areas were identified for consideration during this initial scoping period.

-The Dietary Guidelines Expert Committee (the Expert Committee) prioritised this preliminary list of potential topics over a series of meetings.
-Topics were prioritised based on the impact on public health and wellbeing and on the likelihood that the evidence-base has changed enough since the release of the 2013 Guidelines to change the recommendations.
-Topics also needed to be related to whole foods, food groups or dietary patterns.
+The Dietary Guidelines Expert Committee (the Expert Committee) prioritised this list of potential topics over a series of meetings.
+Topics were prioritised based on public health and wellbeing impact and on the likelihood that the evidence-base had changed enough since the 2013 Guidelines release to change the recommendations.
+Topics needed to be related to whole foods, food groups or dietary patterns.

-Details of scoping activities, topic prioritisation, research question development and how lower priority research questions will be addressed is available in the Prioritisation Process Report.
+Details on scoping activities, topic prioritisation, research question development and how topics where evidence is unlikely to have changed since the 2013 Guidelines will be considered is available in the Prioritisation Process Report.

-The Expert Committee identified priority research topics relevant to older Australians during the prioritisation process for the broader review.
+The Expert Committee identified priority research topics relevant to older adults during the prioritisation process for the broader review.

-Information about scoping activities to inform guidance for older Australians is in the Prioritisation Process Report for Older Australians.
+Information about scoping activities to inform guidance for older adults is in the Prioritisation Process Report for Older Australians.